StevenBlack/vocab/readme.md

 ### ineffable
 Indescribable, impossible to capture in words.
 Usually used for things that are indescribably good or too mysterious or spiritual to put into words.
-A Mounds bar is not ineffable, but the beauty of nature may be.

 ### infamous